-We can help you gain regulatory approval for your hip devices
+We help our clients gain regulatory approval for hip replacement medical devices

-OIC offers a broad range of static, dynamic, computational, and wear testing services for total and partial hip replacement devices.
-All our test procedures follow international test standards as described below.
+We offer a broad range of static, dynamic, computational, and wear testing services for hip replacement devices.
+All of our test procedures follow international test standards as described below.